Q. What is IR35?

 All PAYE Drivers have SSP entitlement.

-We are currently working with all clients to establish the new PAYE rate for all driving roles.
-This will be in line with Agency Worker Regulations.
-Your local Blue Arrow branch will manage the change to PAYE and keep you updated throughout the process.
-If you have any questions in the mean time please reach out to your local Blue Arrow branch.
+We work with all clients to establish the PAYE rate for all driving roles.
+This is in line with Agency Worker Regulations.
+Your local Blue Arrow branch will manage any changes to PAYE and keep you updated throughout the process.
+If you have any questions in the meantime please reach out to your local Blue Arrow branch.